 NASA is not the only government agency that employs astronomers and astrophysicists.
 Some other agencies like the U.S. Naval Research Laboratory and the U.S. Naval Observatory also employ astronomers.

-In these agencies, astronomers focus mostly on scientific research and development of new equipment.
+In these agencies, astronomers focus mostly on scientific research and the development of new equipment.
 They have made multiple discoveries.
 The Naval Research Laboratory, for example, lists under their accomplishments the first identification of stellar x-rays and many discoveries in radio astronomy and cosmic ray physics.

 According to the American Astronomical Society, about one-third of all professional astronomers work for federal agencies or federally funded observatories.